-For Indian fare, stop by Tiffin Indian Kitchen for an upscale experience or Hema’s Kitchen if you’re craving something more casual.
+For Indian fare, stop by Hema’s Kitchen for classic dishes and a casual atmosphere.
 Or sample Indian-Pakistani fusion at Sabri Nihari, a Michelin Bib Gourmand recipient.
 Satisfy your sweet tooth at local favorite Pak Sweets, where you’ll find classic sweet and savory baked goods.

 A bit further north, the Uptown neighborhood is home to a bustling Little Vietnam district, centered around West Argyle Street and North Broadway Avenue.
-Chicagoans love Tank Noodle, where you can dig into steaming bowls of pho, papaya salad, fresh spring rolls, and more.
+Chicagoans love Pho Viet, where you can dig into steaming bowls of pho, hot pot, congee, and more.
 Or explore the Argyle Night Market, where you can sample food from local restaurants and catch live performances each week throughout the summer.

 Asian-inspired public art and parks